15 Jul Rules of Engagement in class

 Bursts of information-

+Depending on what age group you are teaching, you will need to adapt the amount of information you pass onto your students at one point.
 Did you know that primary school students have on average an 11-minute attention span before they begin to disengage?
 To keep them as interested and on-task as possible, give short bursts of information and give them time to think about and digest what you have told them, rather than overwhelming students to the point where they feel lost and give up.
+You could do this by intermittently including activities or group tasks to help kids solidify ideas in their mind.

 Let them talk-